AidenSPS/PreCalc-Monopoly-Man/README.md

 	https://coolmaterial.com/home/games/the-story-behind-monopoly-pieces/
 }

 Want to see more repositories from me?
 Want to check the validity of my sources?
-Check out my Github at: AidenSPS
+Check out my Github at: https://github.com/AidenSPS